mszinte/pRF_analysis/RetinoMaps/rest/README.md

 ## 2. Downsampling the task-based results from the 170k to the 91k resolution

+Missing a step to describe how we obtained the left and right shape files for the filtered MMP1 ROIs.

 Just run this script to perform all the steps required (see the comments in the script itself):

 $ ./resample_to_91k.sh